Water Jet Cutting

 The basic technology is both simple and extremely complex.

 Thankfully, the waterjet manufacturers take care of the complex materials technology and cutting-edge engineering.
-The user need only be knowledgeable in the basic waterjet operation.
+The user needs only be knowledgeable in the basic waterjet operation.

 Flow machines are designed to operate as both pure and abrasive waterjets.
 A pure waterjet is used to to cut soft materials, and within just 2 minutes the very same waterjet can be transformed into an abrasive waterjet to cut hard materials.
 With any type, the water must first be pressurized.